-Dr. Chauvel will be recognized and will deliver the 2025 Jasper Lecture on Thursday, February 27, 2025, during the Annual Meeting & Courses.
+Dr. Chauvel will be recognized and will deliver the 2025 Jasper Lecture titled "Gamma Frequency Resonance at Seizure Initiation: Pathophysiology and Functional Impact" on Thursday, February 27, 2025, during the Annual Meeting & Courses General Sessions.

 The Pierre Gloor Award is presented annually for outstanding current contributions to central clinical neurophysiology research.

-Lawrence J. Hirsch, MD, FAAN, FACNS, FANA, FAES is Professor of Neurology, Academic Chief of the Division of Epilepsy and EEG, and Director of the Comprehensive Epilepsy Center, all at Yale University.
+Lawrence J. Hirsch, MD, FAAN, FACNS, FANA, FAES, is Professor of Neurology, Academic Chief of the Division of Epilepsy and EEG, and Director of the Comprehensive Epilepsy Center at Yale University.
 He has held leadership positions in the American Clinical Neurophysiology Society (ACNS), American Epilepsy Society, American Academy of Neurology, and the Epilepsy Foundation.
-He is lead author of the 2012 and 2021 ACNS guidelines on critical care EEG terminology and senior author of the ACNS guideline on Critical Care EEG Monitoring.
+He is the lead author of the 2012 and 2021 ACNS guidelines on critical care EEG terminology and senior author of the ACNS guideline on Critical Care EEG Monitoring.

-Dr. Hirsch will be recognized and deliver the Pierre Gloor Lecture on Saturday, March 1, 2025, during the Annual Meeting & Courses.
+Dr. Hirsch will be recognized and deliver the 2025 Pierre Gloor Lecture titled "Reminiscences and Lessons Learned from 30 years of the Modern EEG Renaissance” on Saturday, March 1, 2025, during the Annual Meeting & Courses General Sessions.

 The Robert S. Schwab Award is presented annually for outstanding current contributions to peripheral clinical neurophysiology research.

-Dr. Massey will be recognized and will deliver the 2025 Schwab Lecture on Thursday, February 27, 2025, during the Annual Meeting & Courses.
+Dr. Massey will be recognized and will deliver the 2025 Schwab Lecture titled "Electrophysiologic Patterns of Denervation" on Thursday, February 27, 2025, during the Annual Meeting & Courses General Sessions.

 The Marc R. Nuwer Service Award is presented to an individual in recognition of outstanding service to ACNS and its members, including non-scientific contributions.

-Willam O. Tatum IV, DO, FACNS is professor at the Mayo Clinic College of Medicine, and senior consultant in the Department of Neurology at Mayo Clinic Florida.
-Dr. Tatum also serves as the current director for the Comprehensive Epilepsy Center and Epilepsy Monitoring Unit at the Mayo Clinic in Florida.
+Willam O. Tatum IV, DO, FACNS, is a professor at the Mayo Clinic College of Medicine and senior consultant in the Department of Neurology at Mayo Clinic Florida.
+Dr. Tatum also serves as the current director of the Comprehensive Epilepsy Center and Epilepsy Monitoring Unit at the Mayo Clinic in Florida.

 Dr. Tatum will be recognized during the Annual Business Meeting on Friday, February 28, 2025, during the Annual Meeting & Courses.